Jason Cherubini

 Jason C. Cherubini is an American film producer, business professor, and consultant.
 He is a visiting professor at Nordakademie.

 Early life and education

 Cherubini received a Bachelor of Science in Management, a Master of Business Administration, and Master of Accounting degrees from the A.B.
 Freeman School of Business at Tulane University in New Orleans.
 He is also a Certified Public Accountant, Certified Management Accountant, and a Chartered Global Management Accountant.

 Career

 After completing his master's degrees, Cherubini worked as a financial and operations consultant, founding Seraphim Associates in Washington, DC, USA.
 He began teaching college courses at Loyola College and Marymount University, eventually taking the position of Assistant Professor of Business at Goucher College.
 He continues to hold the faculty position of Visiting Professor at Nordakademie in Hamburg, Germany.
-In 2014, he co-founded Dawn's Light Media with Richard Switzer and serves as the Chief Financial Officer.
+In 2014, he co-founded Dawn's Light Media with Richard Switzer and is the Chief Financial Officer.